Can I Stop Blood Pressure Medication If My Reading Is Normal?

 References

-- Nigerian Cardiac Society.
-Guidelines for the management of hypertension in Nigeria.
-2021.
+- Nigerian Hypertension Society.
+Guidelines for the Management of Hypertension in Nigeria 2020.

 - World Health Organization.
-Noncommunicable diseases country profiles: Nigeria.
-2023.
+Hypertension Nigeria 2023 country profile.